|

 DVD's on art for kids

-the show sadly ended at my request because of two
+the show sadly ended after 6 years at my request, because of two

 reasons.
 One, it was time consuming to do, and two, more importantly, in